skaderli/WaveBreaking/README.rst

         conda create -y -n wb_env
         conda env update -f environment.yml -n wb_env

-Now the environment can be activated and the WaveBreaking package can be locally installed by using the developer mode “-e”:
+Now activate the environment and install the WaveBreaking package locally by using the developer mode “-e”:

 .. code-block::

         conda activate wb_env
         pip install -e .

-To check if the installation was successful, some tests can be performed:
+To check if the installation was successful, perform some tests:

 .. code-block::